smartclean/smartclean.github.io/docs/realsense_data_push.md

 1. Given a valid URL to an available web service, we can allow data from our sensors to be sent in batches to this service.

-2. Here, batch of data means a list of data objects, where each object represents a data point.
+2. Here, batch of data means a collection of data objects, where each object represents a data point.

 3. We recommend securing your web service with some form of authentication.
    1. So that only your authorised clients (such as our data push service) can make requests to it.
    2. We will need to be notified what authentication the web service requires in order to make the request accordingly.

 4. Please ensure the protocol used for the web service is HTTP secure
-   1. HTTPS, instead of HTTP
+   1. HTTPS instead of HTTP

 ## Requirements to enable data push